Topological error correcting processes from fixed-point path integrals: From fixed-point path integrals to error-correcting codes

 In order to turn a fixed-point path integral code into a completely specified process, we have to couple the classical inputs and outputs to a classical decoder $D$.
 Very vaguely speaking, the resulting process is error correcting if $D$ yields a total defect pattern (formed by the outputs and inputs) that is equivalent to the trivial one.
 If there is noise, the total defect pattern does not fulfill the local constraints, so instead we take the closest defect pattern that does.
 More concretely, let us give a decoder that works if the defect pattern form (co-)cycles, which is the case for all examples given in this paper.
 This can be viewed as a generalization of decoding the toric code in the presence of measurement errors \cite{Dennis2001}. \begin{myprop} A fixed-point path-integral code whose syndrome defects are (co-)cycles can be turned into a complete fault tolerant process as follows.
-The overall circuit layout is that of Eq.~\eqref{eq:qec_circuit}, where we first record measurement outcomes for a time $T\sim L$ ($L$ is the linear system size), and then perform corrections at time $T$.
+The overall circuit layout is that of Eq.~\eqref{eq:qec_circuit}, where we first record measurement outcomes for a time $T\sim L$, and then perform corrections at time $T$.
+Here, $T\sim L$ denotes that $T$ scales proportional to the linear system size $L$, for example if we put the code on an $L\times L$ torus.
 Thereby, we need to insert enough controlled operations at time $T$ to be able to close off any measured defect pattern.
 The classical decoder $D$ is given as follows: \begin{enumerate} \item Consider the (co-)chain(s) corresponding to the recorded spacetime syndrome by definition of the fixed-point path integral code.
 Choose a minimum-weight fix turning the (co-)chain(s) into (co-)cycle(s).
 Thereby, treat the time-like boundary at time $T$ as ``open'', such that (co-)cycles can freely terminate there.
 In contrast, treat the initial time-like boundary at time $0$ as ``closed'', such that (co-)cycles are not allowed to terminate there. \item Consider the endpoints of the (co-)cycle(s) at time $T$.
 Choose a set of defect segments at time $T$ that together with the fixed (co-)cycle(s) in the spacetime forms homologically trivial (co-)cycle(s).
-This set of defects determines the input to the classically controlled correction operations. \end{enumerate} \end{myprop} Let us give a rough argument for why this process has a fault tolerant threshold under local noise, a detailed proof will appear elsewhere.
+This set of defects determines the input to the classically controlled correction operations. \end{enumerate} \end{myprop} Let us give a rough argument for why this process has a fault tolerant threshold under local noise, a detailed proof will appear in future work.
 If we perform the circuit without noise, then the classical outputs correspond to a defect pattern consisting of (co-)cycle(s).
 Otherwise the path integral evaluates to zero as in Eq.~\eqref{eq:cocycle_constraint}, and the corresponding configuration of outcomes is measured with probability zero.
 However, if we perturb the circuit by adding (weak) noise, the (co-)cycle(s) are (slightly) broken.
 We find that (1) the probability that they are broken everywhere inside a connected region is exponentially small in the size of that region, (2) two cycles of different homology classes differ inside a region of at least size $\sim L$, and (3) the number of connected regions of size $L$ is at most exponential in $L$.
 Thus for weak enough noise, the probability for the minimum-weight fix to yield the wrong cohomology class is exponentially small in $L$.
+This loop-counting argument is analogous to the one in Ref.~\cite{Dennis2001}.